Dracaena Plant Care: 7 Tips to Keep It Healthy (2026)

 The Problems I Encountered

 By month three, things had gotten worse.
-I was losing 3-4 leaves every week.
-The remaining leaves had brown tips spreading inward.
+I was losing 3–4 leaves a week, and the brown tips were spreading inward.
 The plant looked sad.
+I checked for pests — nothing.
+I moved it around — no improvement.
+I was genuinely confused.

 How I Fixed It

 Desperate, I posted in an online plant forum.
-A veteran plant parent asked one simple question: “What water are you using?”
+A veteran grower asked one simple question: “What water are you using?”
+That was my lightbulb moment.

 The Results